kint-php/kint/writing-plugins.md

 * `Kint\Renderer\RichRenderer::$value_plugins`: How to render a value itself.
 This alters both the way the bar for a value appears, and how the children are rendered.
 For example, it's a value renderer that adds the color swatch to the bar for a color string.
 * `Kint\Renderer\RichRenderer::$tab_plugins`: How to render an individual tab.
 For example, how to render the docstring when you open a method.

 You can also write your own renderer from scratch.
-For an example see the [kint-js project](https://github.com/kint-php/kint-js).

 </section>
 <section id="util" markdown="1">